shtayerc/cboard/MANUAL.md

 ### TEXTINPUT

-Presed keys are inserted as text.
+Pressed keys are inserted as text.

 * **Escape**
   Return to previous mode.